What Is MTA-STS: Why You Need It and How It Works

 How Does MTA-STS Work?

-MTA-STS is a policy that verifies the TLS connection on every email sent to your ecosystem.
+MTA-STS publishes a policy that compliant sending mail servers use to validate TLS when delivering email to your domain.
 It tells the sending SMTP server that communication with your email server must be encrypted, and the domain name in the TLS certificate and the policy must match.
-This process ensures that all communication delivered to your inbox is encrypted.
+This helps ensure that all communication delivered to your inbox is encrypted.

 The policy contains a two-part mechanism: The MTA-STS file published on an HTTPS-enabled web server, and a DNS TXT record telling senders that your domain supports MTA-STS.